apigee/registry-viewer/README.md

 This repository contains a graphical viewer for the [Registry API](https://github.com/apigee/registry).
 The viewer is written with [Flutter](https://flutter.dev), which allows it to be run on many platforms.
-It is developed on Linux, MacOS, and web, and this repository includes support for web deployments on Google Cloud Run.
+It is developed on the Linux, MacOS, and web platforms, and this repository includes support for web deployments on Google Cloud Run.

 ## The Registry Viewer